dsol-cpu/dsol-cpu/README.md

 ##

+- I’m currently about to move companies from Jr. SWE to regular SWE and Artist
-- I’m a current Junior Software Engineer and Artist currently looking for a job in Game Development or Software Engineering/Development
+- Currently looking for a job in Game Development or Software Engineering/Development
 - Fun fact: I also illustrate and develop games!
 <br />